NOAA Coastal Management and Digital Coast Fellowships

+NOAA Coastal Management and Digital Coast Fellowships

 About the Fellowships

 The Coastal Management Fellowship was established to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students, and to provide project assistance to state coastal zone management programs.
 The fellowship program matches post-graduates with state zone programs to work on projects proposed by the host offices and selected by the National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management.

 The fellowship positions are anticipated to start in August 2019.
 Participating state programs and projects will be selected in November 2018.
 Eligibility requirements, descriptions of past projects, and guidance on how to apply can be found on the Coastal Management Fellowship website: coast.noaa.gov/fellowship.

-Any U.S. citizen who will complete a master’s or other advanced degree in natural resource management or environmental-related studies at an accredited U.S. university between January 1, 2018, and July 31, 2019, is eligible to apply for the Coastal Management and Digital Coast Fellowships.
+Any U.S. citizen who will complete a master’s or another advanced degree in natural resource management or environmental-related studies at an accredited U.S. university between January 1, 2018, and July 31, 2019, is eligible to apply for the Coastal Management and Digital Coast Fellowships.
 Students from a broad range of environmental programs are encouraged to apply.
 Students who are not U.S. citizens or who attend non-U.S. institutions are not eligible.

 A broad range of degrees are applicable to the fellowship because the projects are new and different each year.
 Previous fellows have had degrees in environmental studies, natural resource management, marine affairs, marine science, geology, public affairs, and regional land management.
 The most important prerequisite is an interest in coastal resource management and policy.

 VASG is committed to building inclusive research, extension, communication and education programs that serve people with diverse backgrounds, circumstances, needs, perspectives, and ways of thinking.
 Diversity includes, but is not limited to, age, race, ethnicity, nationality, gender identity, sexual orientation, disability and/or health status, religion, veteran status, geographic origin, and socio-economic status.

 The two-year fellowship opportunity offers a competitive salary, medical benefits, and relocation and travel expense reimbursement.
 The 2018 fellowship salary was $34,000 per year.
 In the second year of the fellowship, a locality pay factor may be added to the salary, depending on the location of the fellowship.
 The fellowship is offered annually, contingent upon the availability and timeliness of federal appropriations.

 Timeline for Fellowship Competition